phillipadsmith/donate.ceasefire.ca/README.md

 All of the necessary files for implementation should be taken from the `_site` directory of this project.
 Specifically, the `index.html` that contains the form itself, as well as the `/ui/` folder that contains the necessary CSS, images, and JavaScript.

 Before deploying, the JavaScript and CSS should be minified.
+Also, the form action will need to be specified.

 ### Form parameters